sunnypatell/FinancialFlow/README.md

 ## 14. License

 This project is licensed under the **MIT License**.
-You are free to use, modify, and distribute this software, but attribution to the original author is required.
-For more details, refer to the `LICENSE` file in the repository.
+You are free to use, and distribute this software, but attribution to the original author is required.

 ## 15. Contact